Creating Optimal ACCESS

 Eric is a University of Evansville grad with 15+ years of experience in the field of music therapy.
 Eric started his career with Integrative Music Therapy and was instrumental in the start of Optimal Rhythms and ACCESS Academy.
 He has presented at regional and national conferences, often alongside self-advocates.
 Eric is a neurologic music therapist, a composer, and a songwriter.
 He enjoys being a husband and daddy and loves making music with all people.

 Kaitlin has been a member of the Optimal Rhythms team since 2019, supporting students in-person and virtually.
 She is passionate and skilled at helping families get the supports they need to address the individualized needs of our students.
 She graduated from the University of Southern Indiana with a Bachelor's of Science in Psychology and recently received a Master's degree in Clinical Counseling from Indiana Wesleyan University.
+As a Licensed Mental Health Counselor (Associate), she is now offering mental health counseling services to our students and intensive support services to Indiana Medicaid Waiver clients in SW Indiana.

 Tammy is an experienced professional who understands the nonprofit sector.
 She is passionate about people and works hard to creatively engage with stakeholders to share our mission and the needs of our students.
+Connect with her to discuss community partnerships, training opportunities, and collaborations to improve the lives of nonspeaking people in our community.

 Tammy is an avid watercolor artist and an active wife, mom, and Grammy.